aliciawyy/aliciawyy.github.io/_posts/2019-06-12-usaco-wormholes.md

 # Code

+## First version

-The code to implement the idea is as following
+The code to implement the idea is as following, this is the first version I worked out.

 {% gist 359f3ea08c26f7906b8528af57f8a2a2 %}

+## Second version

+After reading the solution, I think the idea is almost the same, but I have used several redundant variables which make the code look complicated.
+So I refactored the previous version, and the new code is as following.

+{% gist 1b78fdd01c6fe4458bafcd2a01113a12 %}